Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level35/README.md

 - Added basic rendering of the SongList
 - Added rating (0-5) creation and displaying, split InputField into InputTextField & InputNumberField
 - Added genre-list selector
+- Moved the ratings input from InputNumberField to InputSelect, since it is a bit cleaner and makes all handling illegal input obsolete, ratings currently work with 0.5 increments, but since that is ugly will probably move to just 0,1,2,3,4,5...
+InputSelect was modified to work with props.items (props.genres was a tad specific)